Toronto Day Trip to Niagara Falls, Ontario

 How to Get Around Niagara Falls, Ontario

 If you’re not traveling by car or with a tour group, there are many ways to get around.
-The most affordable option is with the local public bus operator Niagara Region Transit.
-A single fare for those 13 years old and over is Can$ 3 and a day pass is Can$ 7.25.
-However, another option is WEGO, with three color-coded routes that serve the tourist areas.
-Although the price is higher at Can$ 12 for a day pass, WEGO buses run more frequently than the public transit.
-On the other hand, you can’t purchase a WEGO day pass online, unless you have an option with your GO Transit purchase.
-In addition, there are rideshare services like Uber and Lyft and taxi services in Niagara Falls.
+The most affordable option is with the local public bus operator, Niagara Region Transit.
+A single fare for those 13 years old and over is Can$ 3, and a day pass is Can$ 7.25.
+However, another option is WEGO, which has three color-coded routes that serve tourist areas.
+Although the price is higher at Can$ 12 for a day pass, WEGO buses run more frequently than public transit.
+On the other hand, you can’t purchase a WEGO day pass online unless you have an option for your GO Transit purchase.
+In addition, there are rideshare services like Uber and Lyft, as well as taxi services in Niagara Falls.

 Packaged Ticket Offers

 Many of the local attractions are managed by Niagara Parks, including Journey Behind the Falls and Niagara’s Fury 4-D film.
-However, these package deals are more practical on a two-day visit, rather than a day trip.
-Nevertheless, any of these packaged offers are worth your consideration if you like its convenience.
-Any of these offers is coupled with a 2-day WEGO bus pass, making it even more appealing.
+However, these package deals are more practical on a two-day visit than a don ay trip.
+Nevertheless, any of these packaged offers are worth considering if you like their convenience.
+Any of these offers are coupled with a 2-day WEGO bus pass, making it even more appealing.

 Niagara City Cruises (credit: Randy Yagi)